 Category 2.
 A building with many Lithuanian details, still in original use.

 Category 3.
 A building with some Lithuanian details.

 Category 4.
 A Lithuanian building that was used for 40+ years and was important, yet it no longer has Lithuanian details.
 This category includes the locations of demolished such buildings.

 Only accessible-to-the-public Lithuanian details are evaluated (that access, however, may be limited: by appointment, on Sundays alone, etc.).
-If some building has completely inaccessible parts, they are treated as if they wouldn’t exist.
+If some building has completely inaccessible parts (or parts accessible only to the owners, employees, etc.), they are treated as if they wouldn’t exist.

 Category 1.
 A very large cemetery or one having many special gravestones/monuments.

 Category 2.
 Large Lithuanian cemetery or a cemetery with some special gravestones/monuments.

 Category 3.
 Small or medium Lithuanian cemetery without special gravestones/monuments.

 Category 1.
 A grave of Lithuanian who is greatly mentioned in the Lithuanian schooling program, if this grave has a special gravestone.